-Google+, Google Maps, Google Search – these are all important pieces of the local marketing and the local SEO puzzle.
+Google Maps and Google Search are both essential pieces of the local marketing and the local SEO puzzle.
 And now, thanks to the wonderful folks at Google, who have focused on giving small businesses a boost, you no longer have to manage multiple profiles to reach local customers.
-Google My Business now combines these several essential apps in a single turn-key, all-in-one solution – Google My Business – to have business listings in several different venues at once.
+Google Business Profile (previously Google My Business) now combines these essential apps in a single turn-key, all-in-one solution to have business listings in several different venues at once.

-And an important piece of the Google My Business solution is Google Maps, which offers multiple services as part of the larger application, including:
+And an essential piece of the Google Business Profile solution is Google Maps, which offers multiple services as part of the more extensive application, including:

 - A route planner to help travelers get from one location to another